Aprende-com/moodle-mod_wavefront/README.md

 # Wavefront 3D model activity for Moodle 3.1+

-This resource allows learners to view 3D models within your Moodle course.

-As a course teacher, you are able to create, edit and delete model views.

-There is also the option to allow users to add comments to the model.
+mod_wavefront is a Moodle activity that allows learners to upload and view 3D models in a gallery.
+It supports Wavefront .OBJ geometry definition file format models, which can be uploaded together with .MTL material textures.
+The excellent three.js library is used to render models.
+For anyone interested in 3D rendering, including AR and VR, please do check out the three.js docs.

+This module started life as a fork of the Lightbox Gallery plugin.

 ## Install
 ### Using a downloaded zip file